 In 1989, I helped draft the Growth Management Act of 1990, then in 1992 began a twelve year term on the State Growth Management Hearings Board.
 For the eight years after that, I served as a city planning director for the cities of Covington, Shoreline, and Bainbridge Island.
 In all three cities, I led updates of comprehensive plans and codes, served as SEPA responsible official, and cultivated best practices by city staff, planning commissioners, and council members.

-From 2017 to mid-2019, I served as co-lead for the Road Map to Washington’s Future, a project funded by the Washington State legislature.
-I was retained by the William D. Ruckelshaus Center to help design and conduct an extensive collaborative effort to answer two key questions – what do the people of the state desire for the future of Washington and what changes are needed to planning practice and our framework of planning laws to reach that future?
-Click on the project tab above to learn more about the findings, changes, reforms in the Final Report, and ongoing efforts to Hit the Road to Washington’s Future.
+From 2017 to mid-2019, I served as co-lead for The Road Map to Washington’s Future, a project funded by the Washington State legislature.
+I was retained by the William D. Ruckelshaus Center to help design and conduct an extensive collaborative effort to answer two key questions – “What do the people of the state desire for the future of Washington?” and “What changes are needed to planning practice and our framework of planning laws to reach that future?”
+Click on the Projects tab above to learn more about the findings, changes, and reforms in the Final Report.